Slave plantation: Atlantic slave trade

 Enslaved Africans were brought from Africa by European slave traders to the Americas.
 They were shipped from ports in West Africa to European colonies in the Americas.
 The journey from Africa across the Atlantic Ocean was called "the middle passage", and was one of the three legs which comprised the triangular trade among the continents of Europe, the Americas, and Africa.

 By some estimates, it is said that some ten million Africans were brought to the Americas.
 Only about 6% ended up in the North American colonies, while the majority were taken to the Caribbean colonies and South America.
 A reason many did not make it to the colonies at all was disease and illness.
 Underneath the slave ship's decks, Africans were held chest-to-chest and could not do much moving.
-There was waste and urine throughout the hold; this caused the captives to get sick and die from illnesses that could not be cured.
+There was waste and urine throughout the hold, and many died from illnesses that could not be cured.

 As the plantation economy expanded, the slave trade grew to meet the growing demand for labor.